 Latin Literature: Philosophy and Memoir (Grades 11 and 12 - 1 credit)

 In this course, students explore the treasury of Latin poetry and prose written during the Roman Republic.
 Authors studied may include the poet Lucretius, whose De Rerum Natura marries epic poetry with Epicurean philosophy.
 Students survey the earlier Greek and Roman epics and consider the tenets of Epicureanism, which offers its followers equanimity through knowledge of the natural world.
-We study the influence of Lucretius with Stephen Greenblatt’s recent best-seller The Swerve: How the World Became Modern, which argues that Lucretius’s poem has shaped modern thought since the Renaissance.
+We study the influence of Lucretius with Stephen Greenblatt’s recent best-seller The Swerve: How the World Became Modern, which argues that Lucretius’ poem has shaped modern thought since the Renaissance.
 While Lucretius has kept alive the teachings of the philosopher Epicurus, Cicero, in his letters, has immortalized himself.
 Providing fascinating glimpses of his triumphs, crises, and ambition, Cicero’s letters offer readers a personal memoir of this great orator and statesman.
 For comparison, students investigate how people record their experiences and exchanges today—e.g., using diaries, blogs, and various social media.
 Throughout the year, students gain mastery of Latin grammar and vocabulary and strengthen their grasp of syntax, meter, and literary devices.
 In writing, research projects, and formal presentations, they have frequent opportunities to offer both critical and creative responses.
-Prerequisite: Latin III.
+Prerequisite: Latin III

 Performing Arts